snmln/veda-mdx-editor/docs/CONFIGURATION.md

 ### `.env` variables

-The following variables are used to configure the API endpoints for the application:
+These variables configure general API endpoints and settings that are safe to be exposed publicly.
+They are used to configure the application for production or public-facing environments and are committed to version control.

 - **`NEXT_PUBLIC_API_STAC_ENDPOINT`**
     Defines the endpoint for accessing the STAC API